heythemba/heythemba/README.md

 ## 🌱 What’s Next?

-I’m currently exploring **Aadvanced React concepts, cloud computing and threejs framework** and looking for opportunities to collaborate on exciting projects.
+I’m currently exploring **Aadvanced React concepts, cloud computing and threejs framework, Project Managments Course** and looking for opportunities to collaborate on exciting projects.
 If you’re interested in working together or just want to connect, feel free to reach out!

 ## 📫 Let’s Connect!